-Landlord/Tenant laws are designed to protect both parties in residency agreements for both commercial and residential properties.
+Landlord/Tenant laws are designed to protect both parties in residency agreements for commercial and residential properties.
 They can be quite complex.
-These laws vary greatly from state to state but, as a general rule, each will have a section outlining the rights, restrictions, and expectations of the tenant and another similar section devoted to the landlord.
+These laws vary greatly from state to state; As a general rule, each section will outline the tenant’s rights, restrictions, and expectations and another similar section devoted to the landlord.

 Some of the across-the-board regulations include:

-•Landlords must give tenants notice before entering a rental premises (generally one to two days)
+•Landlords must give tenants notice before entering rental premises (generally one to two days)

 •Tenants must uphold certain maintenance obligations

-•Tenants are responsible for the behaviors of any and all guests they invite to the property
+•Tenants are responsible for the behaviors of any guests they invite to the property

 •The agreement can’t be changed without the permission of both parties involved (or failing that the due diligence of one party to meet specified guidelines for amending the agreement)

-While these laws were put on the books with the intent of giving both parties a level playing field, landlords generally have access to a larger amount of resources (financial or otherwise) which may aide them in the event of a dispute.
+While these laws were put on the books with the intent of giving both parties a level playing field, landlords generally have access to a larger amount of resources (financial or otherwise) that may aid them in the event of a dispute.

-Additionally, many of these laws were written in the 18th century and are still on the books today.
-So, as you can imagine, trying to navigate them in a modern society can be a bit tricky.
-For example, Alabama’s tenant law still allows landlords to place a lien on a tenant’s crops if the tenant fails to come through with the rent.
+Additionally, many of these laws were written in the 18th century and are still today.
+So, as you can imagine, trying to navigate them in modern society can be a bit tricky.
+For example, Alabama’s tenant law still allows landlords to place a lien on a tenant’s crops if they fail to come through with the rent.
 Additionally, a lien can be placed if a tenant fails to plant a crop in the first place.
-That might be okay for rural tenants but the law is written such that it could be made to apply to tenants living in the heart of urban centers as well.
+That might be okay for rural tenants, but the law is written such that it could be made to apply to tenants living in the heart of urban centers.